Assistant Professor of Instruction, Global Medieval Art

 • Andrew W. Mellon Foundation Travel Grant for Part-time Faculty, Pratt Institute—2018–2019

-Kopta, J. R. The Materiality of the Byzantine Manuscript (in preparation)
+• Kopta, J. R. The Materiality of the Byzantine Manuscript (forthcoming; in preparation)

-Kopta, J. R. (forthcoming).
-“Hair, Touch, and the Ivory Comb of Leo VI as an Agent of Imperial Order.” (in peer review
+• Kopta, J. R. “Hair, Touch, and the Ivory Comb of Leo VI as an Agent of Imperial Order.” (forthcoming; article in peer review